BE PRESENT TO REALISE FULL POTENTIAL

 REPORTING PUPIL ABSENCE

 - Parents should make contact on the first day of absence.
 If a pupil is likely to be absent for more than THREE days, the school should be notified as to the likely date of her return.
-Parents are asked to telephone or email the school as soon as possible before 8.20am to let us know why your daughter is away from school.
-If we fail to hear from you, we will attempt to contact a member of your family.
+Parents are asked to telephone or email the school as soon as possible before 8.20am to let us know why your child is away from school.
+If we fail to hear from you, we will contact a member of your family.

 - On the day of return, all pupils must bring a note, signed and dated by their parents, explaining their absence to the form tutors.